Skelmis/DnD-Quickrefs/quotes.md

 - I'm a collection of fragmented mirrors, hoping to be pieced together into a reflection that holds the depth and authenticity of a true self
 - I'm in a labyrinth of what-ifs, and each turn I take is one more step away from the path I need to walk
 - Failure is not the end; it's the quiet pause before the next attempt
+- The echo of your laughter haunts the chambers of my soul, a melody of joy turned to echoes of pain
+- Life's most profound ache is the longing for a love that was never meant to be
+- When dreams shatter like fragile glass, the shards pierce deeper then any blade

 ---

 #### Sinister

 - You've burnt the bridge you walked here on.
 The deal is done.
 Now they will suffer while you watch
 - Moral high ground is a luxury afforded to the weak.
-I stand on the precipicee, where morality dares not tread
+I stand on the precipice, where morality dares not tread
+- I don't seek victory; I demand it, and I take it from the trembling hands of the defeated
+- A hero?
+Please.
+Some of us where born to be greater
+- Do not fear me, I am a man of principle.
+The principles, however, you should fear
+- Life doesn't play fair.
+Why should I?
+- Maybe if you looked a little closer you'd realise just how beautiful the dark is
+- Do not pity me, I had a choice.
+I saw light and I rejected it
+-

 ---